Robspin/deno-fresh-blog/data/posts/5-rules-for-success.md

 # 1. Don't put all eggs in one basket

 Risk management is everything.
-Having grown up in a modest household, I became comparatively rich in my mid-twenties only to lose that wealth within a few years after; I have learned this the hard way.
-Spreading your risk is vital to avoiding ruin.
+I learned this the hard way.
+Having grown up in a modest household, I became comparatively rich in my mid-twenties only to lose that wealth a few years after.
+Spreading your risk is vital to avoid ruin.
 Whether this means spreading your investments or having an exit strategy when it comes to your career, this is core to survival.

 &nbsp;